Dennis Marshall (footballer, born 1985)

-Dennis Amos Marshall Maxwell (9 August 1985 – 23 June 2011) was a Costa Rica international footballer who played as a left back.
+Dennis Amos Marshall Maxwell (9 August 1985 – 23 June 2011) was a Costa Rica professional footballer who played as a left-back.
+He made 19 appearances for the Costa Rica national team, scoring once.

 Club career

 Marshall started his career at local side Limonense, before moving to Puntarenas in 2007.
 He joined Herediano on loan for the 2009 Verano season.

 In September 2009 he moved abroad to play for Danish Superliga club AaB.

 International career

 Marshall made his debut for Costa Rica in a June 2009 FIFA World Cup qualification match against Trinidad and Tobago.
 Overall, he earned a total of nineteen caps, scoring one goal.
 He represented his country in four FIFA World Cup qualification matches and played at the 2009 and 2011 CONCACAF Gold Cups.

 On 18 June 2011, five days before his death, Marshall played his last match for Costa Rica, a 2011 CONCACAF Gold Cup quarter-final match against Honduras.
 The match saw Marshall scoring his sole goal for Costa Rica, which he dedicated to his fiancée, who died with him in the accident.